sjudson/paseto.js/README.md

 ##### Local

-Local PASETO tokens are secured using an authenticated encryption scheme, either - if `V2` - XChaCha20-Poly1305 - or if `V1` - AES-256-CTR with HMAC-SHA384.
+Local PASETOs are secured using an authenticated encryption scheme, either - if `V2` - XChaCha20-Poly1305 - or if `V1` - AES-256-CTR with HMAC-SHA384.
 They are accessible using the `encrypt` and `decrypt` methods for sending and receiving respectively.

 ```js
 const encoder = new Paseto.V1();